-- G 3.7.1 Tests methods that meet industry needs and are suitable for testing regimes exist for more controlled drugs.
+- G 3.7.1 Tests methods that meet industry needs and are suitable for testing regimes exist for most controlled drugs.
 Transport operators determine the most appropriate methods of testing for alcohol and drugs based on their particular operational requirements.
 Accredited laboratories can advise on which tests methods are appropriate. - G 3.7.2 A breath based alcoholmeter can be used to test alcohol.
-However, urine alcohol testing can be used for those who may find such testing problematic, such as severe asthmatics. - G 3.7.3 RSSB research report T133 (2004) provides information on common drug sampling and the suitability of different testing methods.
-It can assist transport operators in choosing suitable and cost-effective methods to fit their organisation's needs. - G 3.7.4 RSSB research report T865 (2009) provides views on drugs to test for and the availability of tests for each drug.
+However, urine alcohol testing can be used for those who may find such testing problematic, such as severe asthmatics. - G 3.7.3 RSSB research report T865 (2009) provides views on drugs to test for and the availability of tests for each drug.